Wael1122/waa/Terminal-and-Terminal-Font-detection.md

 #### All other OS

-Terminal detection works by recursively checking parent processes until the result<br \>
-isn't `$SHELL`, `*sh`, `screen` or `tmux`.
+Terminal detection works by recursively checking parent processes until the result isn't `$SHELL`, `*sh`, `screen` or `tmux`.

-This method of detection doesn't work with `tmux` as the parent processes aren't<br \>
-the current shell or the terminal emulator.
+This method of detection doesn't work with `tmux` as the parent processes aren't the current shell or the terminal emulator.

 ## Font Detection